Wielewout/helm-charts/README.md

 ## Legacy helm charts

 To add legacy helm charts, they need to be added to a release with the packaged chart as an asset.
-Then the chart releaser picks it up on its next run where a chart changes.
+Then the chart releaser does **NOT** pick it up on its next run, so the index file should be updated manually.

 The script expect either a directory of packaged charts or a single file.
 The release tag and so on are derived from the file name.